-While you are in the Cardiac Procedures Pre-procedure area:
+While you are in the Cardiac Procedures Pre-Procedure area:

-- We will ask you to change into a hospital gown. - A nurse will ask questions about your health history.
+- You will change into a hospital gown. - A nurse will ask questions about your health history.
 We want to know about any allergies you have and to review your current medicines. - We will take your blood pressure and temperature. - If you will have IV sedation, we will place an intravenous (IV) line into a vein in your arm. - You will meet with the doctor who will be doing your procedure.
-Your doctor will explain the procedure to you and talk with you about risks and benefits.
+Your doctor will explain the procedure to you and talk with you about risks and side effects.
 Please be sure to ask any questions you have. - We will ask you to sign a consent form that gives us permission to do your procedure.
 You may decide not to sign the form.
-The procedure will not be done if you do not give your consent by signing the form. - You may have 1 or 2 family members wait with you in the Pre-procedure area.
+The procedure will not be done if you do not give your consent by signing the form. - You may have 1 or 2 family members wait with you in our Pre-Procedure area.
 During your procedure, your family may wait in a nearby waiting area.